 Marketing and promotions

 All promotions which we offer will have specific terms and conditions which apply to that promotion.
 We can change, or stop providing a promotion, in accordance with the terms and conditions of that promotion.
-Any benefit which is part of a promotion will only apply once per eToro account, person, household and/or any environment where computers are shared.
+Any benefit which is part of a promotion will only apply once per etoro account, person, household and/or any environment where computers are shared.

 Regulatory reporting and disclosures

-In the case of a limit order in shares admitted to trading on a regulated market which are not immediately executed, you expressly consent to eToro Europe not facilitating the earliest possible execution of that order by making it public in an easily accessible manner.
+In the case of a limit order in shares admitted to trading on a regulated market which are not immediately executed, you expressly consent to etoro Europe not facilitating the earliest possible execution of that order by making it public in an easily accessible manner.